nickdala/nickdala/README.md

 I'm always looking to collaborate on interesting projects.
 Learning by experimenting and sharing knowledge is a passion of mine.
 At **Microsoft**, I was one of the main contributors to the [patented cloud based applications](https://patents.google.com/patent/US20140164480A1/en) project.

-I'm happy to chat and collaborate with other developers.
+I'm happy to chat and collaborate with others.
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/nickdala/).

 <!--
 **nickdala/nickdala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.